 As little as five years ago, there was not

-really any proven bamboo for the outdoors.
+really any proven bamboo decking material for outdoor applications.

 Early products from other manufacturers that were around five years ago have long since disappeared because of the demanding outdoor conditions.

-What was needed was a re-think on how to manufacture bamboo so as maximize all its great attributes - and minimize it's weaknesses.
+What was needed was a re-think on how to manufacture bamboo decking so as maximize all its great attributes - and minimize it's weaknesses.